 After cleaning all the bathroom surfaces with soap and water, make sure to spray all surfaces with the disinfectant.
 Make sure the disinfectant is safe to use in the areas you will spray.
 After spraying the disinfectant, allow it to sit and work for the recommended time, dwell time is very important.

-Nest, scrub shower fix, and rinse with water.
+Next, scrub the shower and rinse with water.

 Then, make sure to scrub the toilet bowl with a brush.
 This will remove more viruses and germs than just spraying and flushing.

 Finally, disinfect the floors by mopping the floor with the disinfectant.
 You always want to work from top to bottom and towards the outside.
 Disinfecting in this order will help you not to infect the bathroom again with your dirty shoes.

 Ready to disinfect a bathroom?